Mackeul/Mackeul/README.md

           - Portainer -> container management
           - Heimdall -> Dashboard
           - Excalidraw -> Drawing / flowchart app
+  ### Coming soon to my homelab
+    - :gear: Kubernetes cluster!
+      - The plan is to have the master running on:
+        - an old HP ProBook 4510s (Core 2 Duo, 4GB RAM)
+      - and workers on
+        - a HP G2 EliteDesk G@ (i5 + 32GB RAM)
+        - and Dell CS24 Rackmount server (2x XEON L5420 Quad Core + 24GB RAM + 6TB disks) -> This was my previous VM host running VMWare 6.0 on it, before I migrated to Proxmox.

 <!--
 **Mackeul/Mackeul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.